Janet Adam Smith: Career and writing

 She joined the BBC in 1928, and from 1930 to 1935 was assistant editor of The Listener.
-The High Presbyterian ethos of Lord Reith's BBC was no doubt congenial, though she had a sense of humour and an awareness of social change that Reith lacked.
 As assistant editor, she dealt with articles on art, selected reviewers for literary books, and published new poetry, especially the work of W.H.
 Auden, Stephen Spender, Herbert Read, Louis MacNeice and Michael Roberts.
 Her work at The Listener has been widely praised.
 Dr Kate Murphy, Senior Lecturer in History at Bournemouth University, has said of Janet Adam Smith that "her six years on The Listener were without question of huge import to the journal and she left a legacy that was remembered for decades to come."

 In 1935, she published Poems of Tomorrow, an anthology of poems from The Listener, and in 1936 succeeded Michael Roberts as chief reviewer of poetry in T.S.
 Eliot's quarterly The Criterion.
 Between 1936 and 1939 she wrote over a hundred reviews for London weeklies, of books by Scots writers or on Scottish subjects.

 Finding herself with three small children in Penrith during the war, while Michael worked in London for the BBC's European Service, she wrote Mountain Holidays (1946; reissued 1996), in which she recalled pre-war climbs in Scotland and the Alps.